warelab/release-notes/oryza/PanOryza Release 7---2023-07-08.md

 ### Genomes & Gene Annotations

-There are a total of **35 genomes** in GrameneOryza: 28 rice genomes and 6 plant outgroups (B73 maize V4 and V5, _Sorghum bicolor_, _Arabidopsis thaliana_, grapevine, Selaginella and Chlamydomonas, a single-celled green algae) and fruit fly Drosophila, in order to allow comparisons between higher eukaryotes, lower plants, and the model Arabidopsis in the Oryza pan-genome.
+There are a total of **35 genomes** in GrameneOryza: 28 rice genomes and 6 plant outgroups (B73 maize V4 and V5, _Sorghum bicolor_, _Arabidopsis thaliana_, grapevine, Selaginella, and Chlamydomonas - a single-celled green algae) and fruit fly Drosophila, in order to allow comparisons between higher eukaryotes, lower plants, and the model Arabidopsis in the Oryza pan-genome.

 The gene name prefix for the Magic16 genomes (except Nipponbare) was modified as follows: